 While you have a passenger in the car, a vehicle slams into you from behind.
 In this case, you would need to exhaust the at fault driver’s liability insurance first and then the full $1 million dollar TNC liability coverage would apply.

 Uber and Lyft’s insurance coverage in accidents can be difficult to decipher and, when you add injuries to the mix, even more so.
 Hopefully we have been able to shed some light on how the process works.
-If you have any further questions regarding this matter feel free to contact us.
-We offer all rideshare drivers with exclusive access to consultations from our attorneys across the country free of charge.
+If you have any further questions regarding this matter, please check out our Uber Accident Lawyer Marketplace.

 Was this information helpful and, if you’ve ever been in an accident while driving for Uber or Lyft, what was your experience?